-This September, Stories Inc. sponsored and hosted the inaugural Rally Recruitment Marketing Content Workshop in Washington, D.C. and the first stop on Rally’s tour of the US.
-Lori Sylvia, Rally’s Founder & CEO, led the workshop and our own Lauryn Sargent presented to the room of talent acquisition, recruitment marketing, and employment brand professionals.
+Stories Inc. sponsored and hosted the Rally Recruitment Marketing Content Workshop.
+Lori Sylvia, Rally’s Founder & CEO, led the workshop, and our own Lauryn Sargent presented key recruitment marketing content tips.
+Attendees included talent acquisition leaders, recruitment marketing experts, and employment brand professionals.

 In order to create targeted, relevant content, you have to understand your desired candidate and their motivations.
 What are their demographics, background, job preferences and behaviors?
 Where are they in their candidate journey?

 Lori reminded the group that the majority of workers are open to new opportunities if the right one comes their way.
-Between passive and active job seekers, there are so many potential candidates who could interact with a company’s content, and that content can make or break their candidate experience.
-The work is in making it reflect your organization and answer a candidate’s questions–while they’re open to new opportunities and may be researching your company.
+Between passive and active job seekers, there are so many potential candidates who could interact with a company’s content.
+And, that content can make or break their candidate experience.
+Therefore, the content needs to reflect your organization and answer a candidate’s questions, right there when they’re open to new opportunities and may be researching your company.

 That way, when candidates visit your careers site and consume your content they feel as if you truly understand and are speaking directly to them as a person and candidate (creating a “you know me” experience).

-We applied this persona creation to our Sales and Client Development Associate search.
+So, in the workshop we applied this persona creation to a search for a Sales and Client Development Associate.
 When thinking about our ideal candidate, we thought about where they currently worked.
-We determined they didn’t need exact experience in our space.
+Interestingly, we determined they didn’t need exact experience in our space.

-What companies in our area had great sales training?
-What experience is our ideal candidate seeking that we are able to give?
+We considered companies in our area that had great sales training, and the experience our ideal candidate was seeking.
 We settled on a persona entitled “The Savvy Salesperson.”
-Our ideal candidate persona will dictate what content we create in hopes of attracting the right fit.
+Therefore, we determined our ideal candidate persona, which will dictate what recruitment marketing content we create to attract them.

 The workshop helped me think about creating every piece of content with a purpose.
 Lori explained that content needs to serve one of these purposes: